marktiddy/talent-finder/README.md

 # About this App

-This project is designed for use in a developer environment.
+This project is designed for use in a development environment.

 This data has a JSON server package installed to simulate a real world API.
 The data is stored in db.json and contains data aquired Random User Generator API [https://randomuser.me/](https://randomuser.me/).
 Please see their site to view the object that is returned from an API request.
 We are specifying 10 uses for the purpose of this application.